All Episodes

 That's why when you had a surge that worked, Barack Obama came in and ended it as fast as possible.

-Well, you guys are amazing, and I I look up to both of you, and you know, the fact that you guys were on the front lines and you're willing to sacrifice for your country and you're committed to victory, and then it becomes politicized.
+And, you know, the fact that you guys were on the front lines and you're willing to sacrifice for your country and you're committed to victory, and then it becomes politicized.

-It's really a slap in the face to every man, woman, and every man and woman in military, in my view.
+It's really a slap in the face to every man, woman, and every man and woman in the military, in my view.

-It's called Way of the Reaper, My Greatest Untold Missions and the Art of Being a Sniper.
+It's called Way of the Reaper: My Greatest Untold Missions and the Art of Being a Sniper.

-Uh, you tell the stories.
+You tell the stories.

 Oh, yeah.

-Uh six deployments, ten of my greatest missions.
+Six deployments, 10 of my greatest missions.

-I wanted the reader to actually feel like they're on the deployment with me, just nonstop action.
+I wanted the reader to actually feel like they're on the deployment with me, just non-stop action.

 You know that.

-Um I want the rights to the movie.
+I want the rights to the movie.

 You can have it.